Chapter 6 Data Visualization with ggplot2

 6.3 Scatter Plots

-Scatter plots are often used to visualize the relationship between two continuous variables.
-It is also possible to use a scatter plot when either or both variables are discrete.
+Scatter plots are commonly used to visualize the relationship between two continuous variables.
+They can also be useful when one or both variables are discrete, especially for exploratory analysis.

-The dataset heightweight contains sex, age, height and weight of some schoolchildren.
+The dataset heightweight contains information on sex, age, height, and weight of a group of schoolchildren.

 head(heightweight)